JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 <a name="uninstall"></a>
 ## 3 - Uninstallation

-- Delete _EC_Controller.lua_ from _"X-Plane 11/Resources/plugins/FlyWithLua/Scripts"_
+- Delete _ECS_Controller.lua_ from _"X-Plane 11/Resources/plugins/FlyWithLua/Scripts"_
-- Delete the _"EC_Controller"_ folder from _"X-Plane 11/Resources/plugins/FlyWithLua/Modules"_
+- Delete the _"ECS_Controller"_ folder from _"X-Plane 11/Resources/plugins/FlyWithLua/Modules"_

 [Back to table of contents](#toc)